Solvent model: Applications to QSAR and QSPR

-Quantitative Structure–Activity Relationships (QSAR)/Quantitative Structure–Property Relationships (QSPR), whilst unable to directly model the physical process occurring in a condensed solvent phase, can provide useful predictions of solvent and solvation properties and activities; such as the solubility of a solute.
+Quantitative structure–activity relationships/quantitative structure–property relationships (QSAR/QSPR), whilst unable to directly model the physical process occurring in a condensed solvent phase, can provide useful predictions of solvent and solvation properties and activities; such as the solubility of a solute.
 These methods come in a varied way from simple regression models to sophisticated machine learning methods.
 Generally, QSAR/QSPR methods require descriptors; these come in many different forms and are used to represent physical features and properties of a system of interest.
 Descriptors are generally single numerical values which hold some information about a physical property.
 A regression model or statistical learning model is then applied to find a correlation between the descriptor(s) and the property of interest.
 Once trained on some known data these model can be applied to similar unknown data to make predictions.
 Typically the known data comes from experimental measurement, although there is no reason why similar methods can not be used to correlate descriptor(s) with theoretical or predicted values.
 It is currently debated whether if more accurate experimental data was used to train these models whether the prediction from such models would be more accurate.

+More recently the rise of deep learning has provided many methods to generate embedded representations of molecules.

+Some of these methods have also been applied to solvation properties such as solubility prediction.